isomerpages/moe-westwoodpri/_administration/Canteen Matters/School Canteen Advertisement.md

 **Application Requirements**<br>
 * Applicant must be a Singapore Citizen or Singapore Permanent Resident.
 * Able to provide good service and quality food at reasonable prices.
-* Able to observe high standard of food sand personal hygiene.
+* Able to observe high standard of food and personal hygiene.
 * Must be in personal attendance at the stall during operation hours.
 * Must comply with the Healthy Eating in Schools Programme Guidelines set by the Health Promotion Board (Healthy Meals in Schools Programme (hpb.gov.sg).
 * Catering experience (preferred but not compulsory).